Dmitry-Borodin/pdfview-android/README.md

 Android PDF view - small and efficient PDF viewer embedded in your native app

-It is based on ImageView and can handle big files with reasonable performance on low end devices.
+It is based on ImageView and can handle big files with reasonable performance on low-end devices.

 ## Usage: